 “Be quiet!” snapped Namtar.
 “Apologies; my outburst was not directed at your good self,” he said quickly, addressing the animated receptionist.
 “The file is...”

 The guard’s eyes narrowed.
 In a sudden blur of motion, she pushed Inari aside and shoved her gun hard against Namtar’s head, dislodging the headset.
 Namtar shrieked, spun around and in a panic caught the edge of the desk and fell backwards to the floor.
 The guard’s other hand whipped to the terminal and deftly plucked the data rod free.
 Inari darted behind a desk and slipped the backpack from his shoulders.

 “Don’t move!” the guard growled, as Namtar tried to crawl away.
-Pocketing the rod, she tapped at her wristpad, taking care to keep her gun aimed at the petrified figure on the floor.
-“Where’s the idiot friend of yours?”
+Pocketing the rod, she tapped her wristpad, taking care to keep her gun aimed at the petrified figure on the floor.
+“Where’s that idiot friend of yours?”

 “Right behind you,” Inari said roughly.
 His outstretched hand held the grappling hook gun.
 The guard turned her head and stared in disbelief at the barbed projectile aimed her way.
 “Getting ready to zap you and your electro-thingy with something far more pointy.”

 The guard laughed.
 “That is a terrible action-hero quip.”

 She whirled around and shot an electro-bolt square into his chest.
 Inari howled and reeled backwards, his hand closing upon his own gun’s trigger as he fell.
 With a whoosh the harpoon-like hook shot across the room, missing the guard by centimetres.